Search This Blog

 [for my overseas listeners Yarmouth, or more precisely Great Yarmouth, is a popular seaside town on England’s East Coast in Norfolk.
 It became a popular destination for Victorian holiday makers once the railway opened in 1844.]

-Captain Bellfied is clearly destined to play the rogue in the story while Farmer Cheesacre appears to be cast as Bellfield’s unfortunate straight man.
+Captain Bellfield is clearly destined to play the loveable rogue in the story while Farmer Cheesacre appears to be cast as Bellfield’s unfortunate straight man.

 I particularly enjoyed the day out on the sands described in “The Rivals” which provides another wonderful and amusing insight into Victorian life in England.
 I recommend this as a standalone read.